-In light of the tremendous costs of cross-border tax abuse, especially in developing countries, the IMF, OECD, UN and the World Bank called on G-20 countries in 2011 to "undertake 'spillover analyses' of any proposed changes to their tax systems that may have a significant impact on the fiscal circumstances of developing countries...[including] remedial measures to be incorporated...."94 Both the Netherlands and the Republic of Ireland have since commissioned studies to assess the effects of their corporate tax policies and practices on developing countries.
-While the methodologies of these two studies could be improved in various ways, they illustrate the feasibility of assessing the overseas impacts of a country's tax and financial secrecy policies as a means of fulfilling the State's extraterritorial human rights duties as well as recent commitments in the Addis Ababa Action Agenda, an international framework for development financing agreed in 2015.
-While it has expressed voluntary commitments to close financing gaps that hinder progress toward gender equality (including by committing to ensure that financial and investment agreements are conducive to this aim), Switzerland has not publicly expressed interest in evaluating the effects of its own tax and financial secrecy regime on the human rights of people abroad-particularly in developing countries.
-This calls into question the extent to which the State party is satisfying its extraterritorial obligations under CEDAW and other human rights conventions.
+[4.6] In light of the tremendous costs of cross-border tax abuse, especially in developing countries, the IMF, OECD, UN and the World Bank called on G-20 countries in 2011 to "undertake 'spillover analyses' of any proposed changes to their tax systems that may have a significant impact on the circumstances of developing countries...[including] remedial measures incorporated...."
+Both the Netherlands 108 and the Republic of Ireland 109 have since commissioned studies to assess the effects of their corporate tax policies and practices on developing countries.
+While the methodologies of these two studies could be improved in various ways, they illustrate the feasibility of assessing the overseas impacts of a country's tax and financial secrecy policies as a means of fulfilling the State's extraterritorial human rights duties as well as recent commitments in the Addis Ababa Action Agenda, an international framework for development financing agreed upon in 2015.
+110 Switzerland has expressed voluntary commitments to close financing gaps that hinder progress toward gender equality (including by committing to ensure that financial and investment agreements are conducive to this aim).
+111 A report on illicit financial flows from developing countries published by the Swiss Federal Council in October 2016 demonstrates the government's awareness of the adverse impact that tax abuse has on other States and underscores its commitment to pursuing international reforms to tackle the problem.
+The report stops short, however, of assessing how Switzerland's tax laws, banking policies and rules on corporate reporting, facilitate the very forms of financial outflows from developing countries that the study decries.
+To date, Switzerland has not publicly expressed interest in evaluating the effects of its own tax and financial secrecy regime on the human rights of people abroad-particularly in developing countries.
+This calls into question the extent to which the State party is satisfying the types of basic due diligence requirements implied by its extraterritorial obligations under CEDAW and other human rights conventions.